 Scouting Heritage Req 5 - bring report.
 Collection for 6 should be made before camp - you can bring pictures if you don't feel comfortable brining the items.
-Search and Rescue 4 - be prepared to discuss results, 6 - bring proof of your interview Shotgun Shooting Req 1 - bring state hunting laws.
-Requires shooting ability. ~\$10 cost for ammo / clays.
-Difficult for novices Small Boat Sailing Must pass "red, white & blue" swim test.
+Search and Rescue 4 - be prepared to discuss results, 6 - bring proof of your interview Shotgun Shooting Requires shooting ability. ~\$15 cost for ammo / clays.
+Difficult for novices.
+Extra time available 4-5 if needed Small Boat Sailing Must pass "red, white & blue" swim test.
 Difficult for small Scouts.
+Pre-sign up required.
 Space Exploration Req 2 - create and bring your trading card to camp, requires purchase of a rocket kit @ camp (~\$10) Swimming Must pass "red, white & blue" swim test.
 Weather Requirement 9 should be completed during camp.
 Please bring the log.
 Welding ~\$25 Cost.
-Age 15+, Class size is limited at 8.
+Age 16+, Class size is limited at 8.
 Denim Pants and Boots required.
 Participants should plan additional time to work on projects at the QM.
+Pre-sign up required.
 Wilderness Survival Bring personal survival kit with you to camp.
 Shelter building time during siesta Monday and Tuesday.
 Overnight Tuesday night.
-Wood Carving Purchase of carving items (~\$5) Bring or purchase pocket knife, Totin' Chit required.
-Wood Work \$20 to keep your project - no fee if project is for the camp.
+Wood Carving Purchase of carving items (~\$5) Totin' Chit required.
+Woodwork \$25 to keep your project - no fee if project is for the camp.
 Not recommended for first year scouts.
+Pre-sign up required.
 Page 2 of 2